asifhameed1/ocafix/README.md

 8. No fixtures scheduled for the day after Kidlington
 9. No fixtures scheduled for the day after The Witney Congress
 9. No fixtures scheduled for Easter Bank Holiday
-10. No fixtures scheduled for the day of the Peter Well's simultaneous event
+10. No fixtures scheduled for the day of the Peter Wells' simultaneous event
 11. No fixtures scheduled for the day of the Cowley Blitz
 12. Fixtures between teams from the same club are scheduled at the begining of each half of the season
 13. No matches to be scheduled outside ranges specified for clubs.
 Currently Abingdon School terms and University terms, excluding Michaelmas 1st week for initial preparation and Trinity 5th to 8th week for exams.
 14. Clubs do not have more than a specified number of fixtures at home on the same day (currently 2 for all clubs, except Cowley which has too many teams, so the limit is raised to 3)
 15. Cowley does not have more than 1 fixtures at home on the third Monday of the month to avoid clash with Stamp Club.
 16. The number of teams that have adjacent teams playing on the same night is minimized.
+17. The number of times both Bicester teams play at home on the same night is maximized